 When the Klaxon is sounded in Fog, at any time, or when Lightning risk exists during a Competition, play is suspended and players MUST leave the Course.

-Through the green a ball plugged in its own pitchmark or coming to rest in a crack, hole or tractor rut may be lifted, cleaned and dropped within one club length of the nearest point of relief not nearer the hole without penalty.
+A ball coming to rest in the general area in a crack, hole or tractor rut may be lifted, cleaned and dropped within one club length of the nearest point of relief not nearer the hole without penalty.

 Aeration holes.
-Through the green a ball coming to rest on an aeration hole may be lifted, cleaned and dropped as near as possible to the spot where it lay but not nearer the hole.
+A ball coming to rest on an aeration hole in the general area may be lifted, cleaned and dropped as near as possible to the spot where it lay but not nearer the hole.
 When the aeration hole is on the green the ball must be placed.

 AREAS IN PLAY